africanlii/LII-in-a-Box/README.md

 <case subject area or case title> <case number> <judgment date>; <MNC> (for civil law jurisdictions)

-Case page
+`Case page`
 The case page is a dedicated web resource providing access to a judgement’s text, metadata and associated files.

-{|View breadcrumbs organized in the format:
+View breadcrumbs organized in the format:

 Home » <Name of Court> » <year of judgment> » <MNC> » <title of judgment>
 Home » <collection> » <year> » <title>

-|
-|-
-|View the full case title at the top of the page
+View the full case title at the top of the page

-|
-|-
-|View public metadata for judgment, which is:
+View public metadata for judgment, which is:
-Case name
+- Case name
-Case number
+- Case number
-MNC
+- MNC
-Judgment date
+- Judgment date
-Additional citation
+- Additional citation
-Related judgments or legislation
+- Related judgments or legislation
-|
-|-
-|}

 View taxonomy classification of the judgment

 View and download available file formats - PDF, doc, docx, rtf, or odt - versions of judgment